 As a faith-based advocate, Brian has participated in lobby days in Washington, D.C., with Bread for the World, and served as a Malaria Griot with ONE and Malaria No More.
 He has also engaged in state and local efforts, including:

 Missouri State Legislature

-- In 2020, Brian testified twice against two bills (neither passed):
+- In 2020, Brian testified against two bills (neither passed):

 - in the House Special Committee on Career Readiness against a bill giving special rights to collegiate religious student associations.

 - in the House Elementary & Secondary Education Committee against a bill pushing Bible literacy classes in high schools.

 - In 2019, Brian testified against four bills (only 1 passed):

 - in the House Special Committee on Student Accountability against a bill and a resolution pushing Bible literacy classes in high schools; also testified against the bill in the Senate Education Committee.

 - in the House Elementary & Secondary Education Committee against a bill mandating public schools post “In God We Trust.”

 - in the Senate Judiciary and Civil and Criminal Jurisprudence Committee against a bill banning anonymity in lawsuits challenging violations of the Establishment Clause.